[Article updated on 17 September 2017]

 10. Do more of the things that you enjoy.
 Go ahead and spoil yourself.
 Do at least one thing that you enjoy every day.

-11. Perform some art.
+11. Get artistic.
 Activities like painting, music, poetry, and dance enable you to express yourself, interact positively with others, and reduce your stress levels.
 You might even impress yourself!
 Find a class through your local adult education service or community centre.